MckennaCisler/wikispeedia/README.md

 - How are winners determined?

-### Specifications Meeting
+## Project Specs and Mockup

-## Basic functionality:
+### Basic functionality:
  - Creating and joining a lobbby with friends
  - One game type
  - Basic Wikipedia text, links
  - No advanced options
  - Some depiction of winner

-## Great:
+### Great:
  - All advanced options
  - Full visualization, graphics
  - Lobby with option to join random game
  - Lobby chatting?

-## Project Specs and Mockup
-_A link to your specifications document and your mockup will go here!_

 ## Project Design Presentation
-_A link to your design presentation/document will go here!_
+The following files are relevant (all in the docs subfolder):
+- roles-and-deadlines.md
+- routes.md
+- flow.md

 ## How to Build and Run
 _A necessary part of any README!_